 Assistant Professor, Iowa State University

-Associate Professor, Food Science, North Carolina State University
+Todd R. Klaenhammer Distinguished Professor, North Carolina State University

-Dr. Barrangou is the T. R. Klaenhammer Distinguished Professor in Probiotics Research in the Department of Food, Bioprocessing and Nutrition Sciences at North Carolina State University, focusing on the evolution and functions of CRISPR-Cas systems, and their applications in bacteria used in food manufacturing.
-Dr. Barrangou earned a BS in Biological Sciences from Rene Descartes University in Paris, France, a MS in Biological Engineering from the University of Technology in Compiegne, France, a MS in Food Science from North Carolina State University, a PhD in Genomics from North Carolina State University and a MBA from the University of Wisconsin-Madison.
-He spent 9 years in R&D and M&A at Danisco and DuPont in the Food Industry.
-Dr. Barrangou was elected into the US National Academy of Sciences in 2018.
+Rodolphe Barrangou is the Todd R. Klaenhammer Distinguished Professor in Probiotics Research in the Department of Food, Bioprocessing and Nutrition Sciences at North Carolina State University, focusing on the evolution and functions of CRISPR-Cas systems, and their applications in bacteria used in food manufacturing.
+Barrangou earned a B.S. in Biological Sciences from Rene Descartes University in Paris, France, a M.S. in Biological Engineering from the University Sof Technology in Compiegne, France, a M.S. in Food Science from North Carolina State University, a Ph.D. in Genomics from North Carolina State University and a M.B.A. from the University of Wisconsin-Madison.
+He spent nine years in R&D and M&A at Danisco and DuPont in the food industry.
+Barrangou was elected into the US National Academy of Sciences in 2018.

-President & Chief Executive Officer, Noble Research Institute
+Former President & Chief Executive Officer, Noble Research Institute (retired)

-Bill Buckner is President and CEO of the Noble Research Institute, LLC and President of The Samuel Roberts Noble Foundation.
+Bill Buckner is the former President and Chief Executive Officer of the Noble Research Institute, LLC and President of The Samuel Roberts Noble Foundation (recently retired).
 Buckner has had a distinguished career with Bayer starting in 1993 and culminating with his election as President/CEO of Bayer CropScience, LP in April 2006 and subsequent retirement in December 2011.
 Buckner serves on the boards of the Soil Health Institute (board chair), Wilbur-Ellis Company, the Farm Foundation, Trace Genomics, and on the Kirchner Food Fellowship Board of Advisors.
-He earned his BS degree in Agricultural Economics from the University of Missouri-Columbia in 1980.
+He earned his B.S. degree in Agricultural Economics from the University of Missouri-Columbia in 1980.

 Professor, School of Sustainability and Walter Cronkite School of Journalism and Mass Communications, Arizona State University

-Vonnie is the new VP of Technology at Produce Marketing Association.
+Vonnie Estes is the new Vice President of Technology at Produce Marketing Association.
 Her role is to bring technology to the produce industry across the supply chain, working with both technology companies and the industry to identify and solve pressing needs.
 She has held leadership positions at prominent companies including DuPont, Monsanto, and Syngenta along with start-ups and venture funds to identify revolutionary science and bring products to market.
 She has built a number of agricultural and bio-industrial start-ups with successful exits.
-In 2017 Vonnie was the recipient of Rosalind Franklin award for leadership in Biotechnology.
+In 2017, Estes was the recipient of Rosalind Franklin award for leadership in Biotechnology.
 She has a vision to commercialize new technologies creating revolutionary products that are good for people and the planet.
-Vonnie has a BS in Horticulture from New Mexico State and a Masters in Plant Pathology from UC Davis.
+Estes has a B.S. in Horticulture from New Mexico State and a Masters in Plant Pathology from U.C.
+Davis.

 Chief Executive Officer, U.S. Farmers & Ranchers Alliance